 - Wrap text: this setting makes the text arrange itself around the image more naturally all the while giving you more freedom and flexibility with the image.

 - Break text: with this, the image acts as a break and gap between text and portions it rather than arranging naturally with it.
-Meaning, the text will only appear above and below and not right or left as with the previous options.
+This means, that the text will only appear above and below and not right or left as with the previous options.

 You will find these settings below the image when you click on the image or you search in the image formatting options.